Community Resource Center

 What are monoclonal antibodies?

-Monoclonal antibodies are created inside a laboratory, but act similar to the antibodies your body produces.
+Monoclonal antibodies act similar to the antibodies your body produces.
 Many monoclonal antibodies are approved by the FDA to help treat cancer and other autoimmune diseases.
 They are placed inside your body through intravenous infusion or by injection.

 To read more from NMDOH about monoclonal antibodies, please visit cv.nmhealth.org/covid-19-monoclonal-antibody-treatments/